-Due to concerns about the criticality and higher cost of VIPER mission, NASA added a requirement for augmented insight-a contract modification allowing NASA to obtain additional information and have some involvement in the task order-and testing for the VIPER delivery task order.
-Task order 20A was awarded to provide end-to-end delivery of VIPER to the Moon's surface in 2023 using Astrobotic's Griffin lander for an initial price of \$199.5 million.
+Risk Management of VIPER Augmented by Insight and Additional Testing awarded to provide end-to-end delivery of VIPER to the Moon's surface in 2023 using Astrobotic's Griffin lander for an initial price of \$199.5 million.
 Augmented insight allowed NASA to assign a full-time resident CLIM at the vendor's facility to improve communication between NASA and the vendor.
 In addition, the vendor is now required to provide monthly status reports on the development of its Griffin lander and support three new Independent Assessment Team reviews.
 These reviews will be held approximately 2 years, 1 year, and 1 month prior to NASA handing over VIPER to Astrobotic for launch.
 According to CLPS management, this augmented insight gives NASA a greater understanding of the risk environment and the VIPER mission's risk exposure.
-To monitor the VIPER mission's risks, SMD instituted additional requirements through the CLPS project office.
-The Griffin lander's main engines are a new design, so SMD added three required propulsion system tests prior to launch.
-This additional insight and testing added \$91.5 million to the \$199.5 million task order, a 46-percent increase, and Volatiles Investigating Polar Exploration Rover, or VIPER